Create a Great Kimberley Marine Park

 - In 2009, Australia experienced one of its worst oil spills when the Montara oil rig leaked up to 2,000 barrels a day for more than 70 days off the Kimberley coast.

 Thankfully, this unique area can be safeguarded if the Western Australia government follows through with its pledge to create the Great Kimberley Marine Park.
-That is why the Kimberley Conservation campaign – an alliance of state, national and international environment groups led by the Pew Environment Group Australia – is running a series of print, online and TV adverts asking that Australia's elected officials establish a Great Kimberley Marine Park.
+That is why the Kimberley Conservation campaign – an alliance of state, national and international environment groups led by Pew's conservation efforts in Australia – is running a series of print, online and TV adverts asking that Australia's elected officials establish a Great Kimberley Marine Park.

 Establishing a marine park would safeguard the region's whales and other unique wildlife and create a legacy for future generations.
 It's time for a Great Kimberley Marine Park.